gillsignals/sFlt1-paper/README.md

 #### Other files

-Each driver run mode calls some combination of these files
+Each driver run mode calls some combination of these files.

 ##### Setup scripts